Multiple sclerosis: introduction

 Key statistics:

-(2) Deaths where the underlying cause of death was multiple sclerosis (International Classification of Diseases and Related Health Problems, Tenth revision (ICD10) code: G35.
+• There were 198 deaths in Scotland in 2023 where the underlying cause was multiple sclerosis including 70 males and 128 females.
+(International Classification of Diseases and Related Health Problems, Tenth revision (ICD10) code: G35.
 Source: National Records of Scotland Vital Events Reference Tables (Table 6.04).

 Multiple sclerosis: risk factors